 An HSA is similar, but it's meant to help you save money for expenses that high-deductible health plans won't cover.
 In order to see what either type of account will cover, check with your benefit provider.
 Pharmacies frequently have lists of common qualifying items, but your provider can answer any related questions you might have.

 When possible, it's better to buy generic than to pay for name-brand drugs.
 Unless it has an inactive ingredient you're unable to take, you shouldn't have any problems taking a generic over its brand-name counterpart.
 And how much can you save?
-Typically, you can expect generic over-the-counter medications to be anywhere from 80% to 85% cheaper than brand names.
+Typically, you can expect generic medications to be anywhere from 80% to 85% cheaper than brand names.

 However, in all the ways that matter, the Food and Drug Administration states that generic and brand-name medications are the same.
-This includes active ingredient, plus "dosage, safety, effectiveness, strength, stability, and quality," according to the FDA.
+This includes the active ingredient, plus "dosage, safety, effectiveness, strength, stability, and quality," according to the FDA.
 Plus, generics should have the same directions for use as their brand-name counterparts.

 Utilize Coupons When You Can